konveyor/enhancements/enhancements/testing/high-level-summary.md

 - [ ] Enhancement is `implementable`
 - [ ] Design details are appropriately documented from clear requirements
-- [ ] Test plan is defined
-- [ ] User-facing documentation is created

 ## Open Questions [optional]